How to help your friend through a divorce

 If your friend is living on their own with young children they may feel quite isolated

-It is well documented that loneliness and social isolation are harmful.
+It's well-documented that loneliness and social isolation are harmful.
 If your friend is living on their own with young children, and no adults to talk to, they may feel quite trapped and isolated.
-Getting a babysitter can be expensive, and your friend may not want to feel they are constantly leaving their children with someone else.
+Getting a babysitter can be expensive, and your friends may not want to feel they are constantly leaving their children with someone else.
 If your friend is not getting out, why not offer to cook dinner at their house, instead of them coming to you, or invite them to a family sleepover?

 And finally, don’t judge